Articulate AnyMesh: Open-Vocabulary 3D Articulated Objects Modeling: Implementation of policy learning experiment

 In this experiment, we evaluate two tasks proposed by DexArt \cite{bao2023dexart}.
 The first task is lifting a bucket, where a dexterous hand must grasp the bucket handle and lift it.
 In the original implementation, the bucket handle is thickened to prevent severe penetration, and we adhere to this setting.
 The second task is opening a laptop lid, where a dexterous hand must open the lid to a 90-degree angle.

 For both tasks, we fine-tune the "no-pretrain" policy checkpoint provided by DexArt's official GitHub repository using a combined training set consisting of DexArt's original samples (sourced from PartNet-Mobility \cite{xiang2020sapien}) and additional samples (sourced from Objaverse \cite{deitke2024objaverse}) generated by \model.
 As a baseline, we fine-tune the policy for the same number of steps but only use the original dataset.
 During evaluation, the new policies are tested on both the original test set and the additional test samples generated by \model.
+We conducted 100 evaluations on the test set, where each evaluation included all test set objects and included randomization in position and rotation.
+The final success rate was obtained by averaging across all evaluations.
 Visualizations of the datasets used are provided in Figures \ref{fig:bk_train}, \ref{fig:lp_train}, and \ref{fig:ltest}.